Best Kratom Strains for Opiate Withdrawal

 3. Red Thai Kratom

 Thai kratom, in general, delivers excellent anti-anxiety support.
 They provide a sense of calmness and tranquility.
-People most often use these strains to manage symptoms like anxiety, chronic stress, insomnia, or depression — but it’s also useful for people going through mild to moderate opiate withdrawal symptoms.
+People often use these strains to manage symptoms like anxiety, chronic stress, insomnia, or depression — but it’s also useful for people going through mild to moderate withdrawal symptoms.

 This strain is pretty relaxing, making it a good option for use in the late afternoons or evenings.
 It can be a bit sedating at higher doses, so you may not want to use this strain if you have to do a lot of driving or active work during the day.